llighter/ionic-studycard/README.md

 In the [Leitner system](https://en.wikipedia.org/wiki/Leitner_system), correctly answered cards are advanced to the next, less frequent box, while incorrectly answered cards return to the first box.

+## Prerequisite
+You Need to implements environments.ts file in environments folder.

 ## Install

 ```bash